a-shine/disaster-recovery-poc/README.md

-In order to demonstrate how different workloads can be switched to use shared reserved capacity, the PoC contains a `dummy-critical-app` which is a Python Flask application recording the amount of page views in a `count.txt` file (which is there to give a sense of persistent state).
+In order to demonstrate how different workloads can be switched to use shared reserved capacity, the PoC contains a `dummy-critical-app` which is a Python Flask application recording the amount of page views in a `count.txt` file (which is there to give a sense of working with stateful applications).

 The application should run on a VM and be configured as an autostarting process (start the application on VM boot).
 It may be necessary to create a custom image